 The Scaling and Root Planing Procedure

-During the scaling part of the procedure, an instrument called a scaler is used to scrape away any plaque or tartar that has built up beneath the gums.
+During the scaling part of the procedure, an instrument called an ultrasonic scaler is used to scrape away any plaque or tartar that has built up beneath the gums.
 Plaque often develops in pockets that form between the teeth and gums.
 As the disease progresses, these pockets grow, which may cause teeth to loosen and eventually fall out.

 After the scaler has removed the plaque and tartar, the treated area is rough and uneven.
 Root planing smooths the root of the tooth so that the gums can heal and reattach to the tooth properly.
 Anesthesia or sedation may be used during this procedure.
 Antibiotics or irrigation with antimicrobials may be prescribed to help prevent bacteria from growing in the mouth.

 While you can expect some discomfort after the treatment, the scaling and root planing procedure does not hurt.
 Before the procedure you are given a local anesthetic to ensure a pain-free deep-cleaning.